Psychological Thriller · Limited Series · Chicago

 Tone: Gone Girl x You with the formal play of Searching.

-Produced by Markel Media & Management · Markel Productions · 6 x 15–20 min · Designed for festival play and AVOD/SVOD expansion.
+Created by Isaiah Markel Lesley · Markel Media & Management · Markel Productions · 6 x 15–20 min · Built for festival play and AVOD/SVOD expansion.

 Why This Series Wins.